Asilkin1/Eth-blockchain-tournament-betting/README.md

 # ETH-BET tournament betting

 ## Description
 Users can bet on various tournaments for different professional esports.
-For the time we have to develop this application and the fact that the API has a monthly cost, it will be limited to the sample JSON files of past and future tournaments given by the API for free for development.
+For the time we have to develop this application and the fact that the API has a monthly cost, it will be limited to a list of 6 tournaments taken from a sample JSON given by the API provider for free for development.

 ### Structure of each tournament
 ![Alt text](/img/tournament_struct.png?raw=true "Title")